 No, but these legal formalities can be conducted before or even after your special day at your local register office, where you can register your marriage or civil partnership for £46 plus £4 for copies of the marriage certificate.
-This ceremony requires two witnesses and it’s not necessary to include rings or personalised vows so you can save that for the day of your commitment celebration if you wish.
+This Ceremony requires two witnesses and it’s not necessary to include rings or personalised vows so you can save that for the day of your Celebration if you wish.

 Which day will be my ‘real’ wedding day?

 Whichever one you choose!
 Just as we celebrate a baby’s christening on a separate day from registering their birth, it’s possible to celebrate a couple’s relationship on a different day to the one on which they conduct the legal formalities.
-Most couples consider the day on which they have their commitment ceremony and reception to be more meaningful, so they choose that day as their anniversary.
+Most couples consider the day on which they have their Celebration to be more meaningful, so they choose that day as their anniversary.

 Where can I get married?

 Anything!
-Registrars are employed by local authorities, whereas you’ll be employing me, giving you a much greater say in the format and wording of your ceremony.
-You can, for example, include any religious elements you wish without worrying about they’re ‘allowed’.
-Certain registrars, for example, won’t let you play ‘Angels’ by Robbie Williams, as they consider it to contain a religious reference, and instrumental versions of hymns or religious music are also generally not permissable at a registrar-conducted ceremony.
+Registrars are employed by local authorities, whereas you’ll be employing me, giving you a much greater say in the format and wording of your Ceremony.
+You can, for example, include any religious elements you wish without worrying about whether they’re ‘allowed’.
+Certain Registrars, for example, won’t let you play ‘Angels’ by Robbie Williams, as they consider it to contain a religious reference, and instrumental versions of hymns or religious music are also generally not permissable at a Registrar-conducted Ceremony.

-As I’m an independent celebrant I can cater to people of all faiths ‒ or none.
+As I’m an Independent Celebrant I can cater to people of all faiths ‒ or none.
 You can incorporate elements from Christian, Hindu, Sikh, pagan, Jewish or Islamic weddings, and my ceremonies are ideal for mixed-faith couples.
-If you’re an aethist or agnostic, there’s no need to incorporate religion at all: you get to choose what’s meaningful to you.
+If you’re an atheist or agnostic, there’s no need to incorporate religion at all: you get to choose what’s meaningful to you.

-As a celebrant I can create a personalised ceremony just for you ‒ none of the wording is compulsory and the ceremony can be as long or as short as you like.
+Registrars conduct Ceremonies using a standardised script whereas, as an Independent Celebrant, I can create a personalised Ceremony just for you ‒ none of the wording is compulsory and the Ceremony can be as long or as short as you like.
 We can also add in different rituals and meaningful symbolism.
-I know how special your day is to you and so will take the time to get to know you beforehand so that I can write you a ceremony and/or vows that accurately reflect your personalities, values and relationship.
+I know how special your day is to you and so will take the time to get to know you beforehand so that I can write you a Ceremony and/or Vows that accurately reflect your personalities, values and relationship.
 I promise you will have lots of fun working with me as we come up with unique ways to celebrate your big day.

 How does payment work?

-If, after our free initial chat via Skype or on the phone, you decide that you’d like me to conduct your ceremony, I’ll email you a booking form asking for a deposit of £300.
-Once I’ve received your deposit I’ll email you a questionnaire and suggestions for rituals and traditions (such as ring warming ceremony or jumping the broom) that you may wish to include in your ceremony.
-Using the information you’ve given me, I will then write you a tailor-made ceremony that will include any special readings, poems or wording you’ve chosen (I’ll help you select these if you wish) so that you can amend anything you choose.
-If you need help with your vows, I’ll write those too.
-Once you’re happy with your ceremony and vows, the remaining fee is payable.
+If, after our free initial chat via Skype or on the phone, you decide that you’d like me to conduct your Ceremony, I’ll email you a booking form asking for a deposit.
+Once I’ve received your non-refundable deposit and completed booking form, I’ll email you a questionnaire and suggestions for rituals and traditions that you may wish to include in your Ceremony.
+Using the information you’ve given me, I will then write you a tailor-made Ceremony that will include any special readings, poems or wording you’ve chosen (I’ll help you select these if you wish) so that you can amend anything you choose.
+If you need help with your Vows, I’ll write those too.
+Once you’re happy with your Ceremony and Vows, the remaining fee is payable.